-The third Econometrics course will emphasize time-series methods.
-We will begin with the serial correlation violation of the classical model.
-Then we will turn our attention to univariate and multivariate times-series econometrics.
-Students will spend time in the computer lab where they will apply the techniques they learn to the data.
-They will complete problem sets and complete a project using time-series econometric methods.
+This course will emphasize time-series methods.
+We study serial correlation and univariate and multivariate times-series econometric models.
+Students will spend time in the computer lab where they will apply the techniques they learn to the study of time series applications including financial econometrics and applied macroeconomics.

 Financial theory, the time value of money, portfolio theory, and asset valuation will be presented with emphases on decision making in real-world situations.
 Problem sets will provide realistic applications of the material.

-We begin with the theory of public bads/externalities, regulation theory and empirical analysis in the context of environmental problems.
-We will examine when markets maximize net benefits to society and under what conditions they fail to do so.
-Market failures that we will discuss include public goods, externalities and common pool problems.
-We will study non-market valuation of environmental goods and certain econometric tools that are used to conduct policy analysis.
-Then we will study the design of environmental policies to improve the performance of markets.
+This applied micro class studies the theory of public bads/externalities, regulation theory, and empirical analysis in the context of environmental problems.
+We examine when markets maximize net benefits to society.
+Market failure topics include public goods, externalities, and common pool problems.
+We will study non-market valuation of environmental goods and econometric tools used to conduct policy analysis.
+The course includes study of the design of environmental policies to improve the performance of markets.